 There are many HSC courses but not all will contribute to an ATAR.
-Courses that do contribute to the ATAR are Board Developed courses – courses developed by the Board of Studies, Teaching and Educational Standards (BOSTES) – for which there are formal examinations that yield graded assessments.
+Courses that do contribute to the ATAR are Board Developed courses – courses developed by the NSW Education Standards Authority (NESA) – for which there are formal examinations that yield graded assessments.
 These are termed ATAR courses.

 Category A courses